pascalandy/dummy/dummy.md

-## Chapter 36

-Widows and orphans are terrible fucking tragedies, both in real life and definitely in typography.

 ## Chapter 37

 Widows and orphans are terrible fucking tragedies, both in real life and definitely in typography.
 Someday is not.
-Terrible fucking tragedies, both in real life and definitely in typography!
+Terrible fucking tragedies, both in real life and definitely in typography.

 ## Chapter 38